 As Quentin Tarantino is alleged to have said, “The good ideas will survive.”
 Much of sitcom formula is built around cost-effective production methods and habitual, episodic narrative formats that stand the tests of time and repetitiveness.
 In other words, there is a reason why the familiar studio setup of BBT and so many other shows has survived for decades.

-Contemporary shows like The Office (2005-2013), Modern Family, or Parks and Recreation (2009-2015) experiment with a wider variety of cinematographic techniques, including handheld cameras, SteadiCams, fourth-wall breaks, and overall more Cinema Verite aesthetics; others, like BBT and How I Met Your Mother, retain the old-school format of one to two-camera setups with ensemble stagings in wide format.
+Contemporary shows like The Office (2005-2013), Modern Family, or Parks and Recreation (2009-2015) experiment with a wider variety of cinematographic techniques, including handheld cameras, SteadiCams, fourth-wall breaks, and overall more Cinema Verite aesthetics; others, like BBT and How I Met Your Mother, retain an old-school, multi-camera format with ensemble stagings against wide lenses.
 On the one hand, the latter feels more quaint, bland, and less visually interesting, but on the other, it is far less distracting than the rapid-fire edits, incoherent zooms, and veritable shaky-cam effects of Modern Family, not to mention it stages situational comedy better.
 One of the greatest attributes of BBT’s throwback style is how it allows its cast room to breath and hit their marks; I would argue it encourages greater improvisation and dry one-liners than a documentarian approach, and is therefore more reliable in a short, 22-minute episodic structure.

 Note this is the opposite approach to what I would typically recommend for a feature-length comedy.
 Put another way, narrative formats and time restrictions influence cinematographic styles, and vice versa.
 The context matters.